Explore Majors & Careers

 - Take our Career Courses: We offer an advanced Career Planning class (ID 3201) and Law School Exploration (ID 3205).

 - Take advantage of networking opportunities: CLA provides casual and formal ways for CLA students and CLA alumni to connect.

 - Links and Online Resources: Browse some of these websites with information about career options and planning.

 - Visit the Learning Abroad Center, which has programs appropriate for every major.
 You can often take courses that fulfill both liberal education and departmental requirements, allowing you to explore majors and careers in another country.

-- Career Resources for Diverse Student Populations: See specialized pages for veterans, GLBT students, international students, multicultural students, and students with disabilities.
+- Career Resources for Diverse Student Populations: See specialized pages for veterans, LGBTQIA students, international students, multicultural students, and students with disabilities.

 - Career Resources for Women: See specialized information and links on the U's Career Development Network website.